oracle/weblogic-toolkit-ui/documentation/1.5/content/setup/quickstart/create-wdt-model.md

 ### Create a Data Source

-The next step is to create a data source to talk to the MySQL database.
+The next step is to create a data source to communicate with the MySQL database.
 Before doing that, switch to the Code View tab to see what the WDT model looks like so far.

 {{< img "Partial Model Code View" "images/partial-model-code-view.png" >}}